noamelf/noamelf.github.io/_posts/2016-08-05-designing-pythonic-apis.markdown

 # Designing Pythonic APIs
 *Learning from Kenneth Reitz's [Requests][requests url]*

-When writing a package (library), providing it with a good API, is almost as important as it's functionality itself (well, at least if you want some adoption), but what makes a good API?
+When writing a package (library), providing it with a good API, is almost as important as its functionality itself (well, at least if you want some adoption), but what makes a good API?
 In this post, I'll try to provide some insights on that question by comparing *Requests* and *Urllib* (part of Python's standard library) in a few typical HTTP usage scenarios and see why *Requests* has become the de facto standard among Python users.

 \* Throughout our investigation we'll be using **Python 3.5** and **Requests 2.10.0**.